Bike and Barge Holland Amsterdam Super Cycle Tour!

 The Trip Leader

-We will fly direct from Tampa to Amsterdam via Delta airlines.
-From the Amsterdam airport we will be transported by private bus directly to the Clair de Lune.
+We will fly from Tampa to Amsterdam via United Airlines.
+From the Amsterdam airport ground transportation will take you to the boat.
 The barge accommodates 17 travelers with 9 cabins.
 The trip includes 7 nights on the boat with 2 meals a day along with a packed lunch for the ride.
 Bikes available are 24 speed or electric bikes.
 Tour guides will be biking with you all through Holland with stops at tulip fields, wind mills with historical sites.
 Mileage ranges from 9 miles to 36 for 6 consecutive days.
-After the boat you’ll spend 2 nights in Amsterdam and head home on another nonstop flight to Tampa.
+After the boat docks it’s a short walk to the hotel luggage will be transported.
+We’ll spend 2 nights in Amsterdam and head home to Tampa.
 Trip includes air, ground transportation, most meals and bike insurance.
 Electric bikes are extra.

-- Air transportation with DIRECT FLIGHT from Tampa to Amsterdam via Delta airlines
+- Air transportation with DIRECT FLIGHT from Tampa to Amsterdam via United Airlines

 - Transportation from Amsterdam airport via private coach to the CLAIR DE LUNE COMFORT PLUS BARGE with air conditioning